 At stake for New Jersey is the opportunity to legalize sports betting.
 It isn’t the only state with some skin in the game though.

 Seven states introduced legislation in 2017 that would legalize sports betting within their borders.
-The legislation in three of those states — Connecticut, Pennsylvania, and Maryland — ties legalization to changes at the federal level.
+The legislation in three of those states — Connecticut, Pennsylvania, and legal sports betting in Maryland — ties legalization to changes at the federal level.
 More specifically, changes like SCOTUS deeming PASPA unconstitutional.

 Suffice it to say, Connecticut and several other states will be interested observers as the New Jersey case plays out.
 As Dustin Gouker pointed out, other states would be wise to follow Connecticut’s lead and get out in front of sports betting.